byexamples/byexample/docs/languages/shell.md

 [how to spawn a runner](/{{ site.uprefix }}/advanced/shebang), in this case, a shell.

+You could run `ssh` to have a remote shell for example.

-For example to use ``bash`` without the constraint to be POSIX-conformant we could run:
+Or you could run ``bash`` without the constraint to be POSIX-conformant by default (but see `set +o posix` as mentioned above before trying to do this):

 ```shell
 $ byexample -l shell -x-shebang 'shell:%e bash --norc --noprofile' test/ds/shell-example